Search

 • Cost basis, which is the original value or purchase price of an investment, is something you need to think about if you're selling your investment because you may be taxed on any gains.

-Generally, the longer you hold your investments, the more time they have potential to grow, which can help offset the fees you will pay.
+Generally, the longer you hold your investments, the more time they have the potential to grow, which can help offset the fees you will pay.
 Your financial advisor can help you understand the fees associated with investing and develop strategies to reduce them when possible.

 What happens if I'm not happy with how my investments are performing?